X

 Supporting story discovery, document exploration, and early research

-Risk Level: Moderate
+Risk Level: Moderate to high

 Research and interview preparation